IntersectMBO/draft-constitution/2024-12-04/draft-constitution-converted.md

 operation of the Cardano Blockchain.

-**Must/Must not.** Where this Appendix says that a value "must" or "must not" be set below or above some value, this means that theGuardrail is a requirement that will be enforced by Cardano Blockchain ledger rules, types or other built-in mechanisms where possible, and that if not followed could cause a protocol failure, security breach or other undesirable outcome.
+**Must/Must not.** Where this Appendix says that a value "must" or "must not" be set below or above some value, this means that the Guardrail is a requirement that will be enforced by Cardano Blockchain ledger rules, types or other built-in mechanisms where possible, and that if not followed could cause a protocol failure, security breach or other undesirable outcome.